Liverpool, UK Guide

 Best Time to Visit

-The best time to visit Liverpool is generally during the spring (April to May) and autumn (September to October) months.
-During these shoulder seasons, the weather is typically milder and more pleasant for exploring on foot, and the city is usually less crowded than in the peak summer months.
-While summer (June to August) offers the warmest temperatures and a lively atmosphere with many outdoor events, it can also be the busiest and most expensive.
-Winter (November to March) can be cold and wet, but if you're primarily interested in indoor attractions like museums and galleries, and don't mind bundling up, you might find some good deals on accommodation.
+The best time to visit Liverpool is generally during the spring (April to May) or early autumn (September to October).
+During these months, the weather is typically milder and more pleasant for exploring the city on foot, and the crowds are usually thinner than during the peak summer season.
+Summer (June to August) offers the warmest temperatures and a lively atmosphere with many outdoor events, but it's also the busiest time, and rain is always a possibility.
+Winter can be cold and damp, but the city comes alive with festive markets and a cozy atmosphere leading up to Christmas.

 Transportation